stadium-software/datagrid-inline-column-edit/README.md

    1. ColumnHeading: The heading of the column you wish to enable editing for
    2. DataGridClass: The class you assigned to the DataGrid (e.g datagrid-column-edit-inline)
    3. Values: Select the *List* of values from the property dropdown
+   4. CallbackScript: The name of the page-level script that will process the updated data (e.g. "ChangeEventHandler")
 6. Populate the DataGrid with data ([see above](#database-connector-and-datagrid))

 ![](images/DropDownScriptInputs.png)